Freiburg im Breisgau

 in Freiburg im Breisgau, Germany

-Tocsen is a system consisting of a fall sensor and a smartphone app, which detects falls of outdoor athletes and automatically calls for help in case of emergency, if the user himself is no longer able to do so.
+Tocsen is a system consisting of a crash sensor and a smartphone app, which detects crashes of outdoor athletes and automatically calls for help in case of emergency, if the user himself is no longer able to do so.

 "That we were able to win the market leader as a partner with Uvex is of course ingenious," says managing director Andreas Botsch, "and confirms that we are on the right track with Tocsen."
 It starts in 2018.
 Andreas, Alexander and Malte often go mountain biking together.
 When one of her friends fell heavily alone in the forest and was only found by chance in time, the business idea emerged: a technical solution that automatically calls for help if the accident victim cannot do it himself.